+- 1. Significance

+- 2. Innovation

+- 3. Investigator(s)

+- 4. Approach

-- 1. Overall strengths and weaknesses of the project - 2.
-Strengths and weaknesses of the key personnel - 3.
-Strengths and weaknesses of approach - 4.
-Availability of adequate facilities to conduct the project - 5.
-Appropriateness of the budget - 6.
-Value to South Carolina (considered by the Board of Directors independent of scientific merit) The Board of Directors will consider the value of the pilot research above and beyond the quality of the science, including the likelihood that the pilot research will result in federal funding.
+- 5. Environment availability of adequate facilities to conduct the proposed project and to support the career of the research candidate

+- 6. Appropriateness of the budget

+- 7. Value to South Carolina (considered by the Board of Directors independent of scientific merit) The Board of Directors will consider the value of the investigator initiated research above and beyond the quality of the science, including the likelihood that the research will result in federal funding.
 The PI should include potential plans for continuing the research.